fleaf5/scintillometry/README.md

 ### Plotting results ###

-According to Visal, the module 'reconstruct' in toeplitz_scint.py can be used to plot results.
+Visal says the module 'reconstruct' in toeplitz_scint.py can be used to plot results.
 I have not tested this.

-Visal also used the program plot_simulated.py to plot results obtained from the decomposition alongsize simulated results.
+Visal used the program plot_simulated.py to plot results obtained from the decomposition alongside simulated results.
 This requires a separate calculation of simulated results.
 I have not tested this.

 Aladdin's GitHub repository contains programs plot_simulated.py and plot_real.py, which are not in my repository.
 I have not tested these.

 ### Description of scripts ###

 extract_realData2.py: Splits raw dynamic spectrum into n blocks, saving each in a separate .npy file.

+more coming soon.